top of page

 Cosy Room_edited.jpg

-My name is Andrew Enever, and I am an experienced attachment-focused psychoanalytic psychotherapist, and supervisor of psychotherapists.
+My name is Andrew Enever, and I am an experienced attachment-focused psychoanalytic psychotherapist, and occasional supervisor of psychotherapists.

 I live and work in Leeds, West Yorkshire, England, and much as I prefer face to face contact, I also do my work using Zoom and Whatsapp.

-I can be contacted by e-mail or by phone on 07957-295844
+I can be contacted on 07957-295844 or by e-mail

 pexels-pixabay-460672.jpg

 I’ve been a practising psychotherapist since 1997.
 I carried out an attachment focused psychoanalytic psychotherapy training at the Bowlby centre in London between 1995 and 1999.
-I achieved UKCP registration in 2000.

 I’ve carried out further training in EMDR which I have studied at all three levels.